-It is TUI University Policy to always maintain respectful, professional, and polite conduct in all its communications and by all of its members.
+It is university policy that at all times TUI students, faculty, and staff maintain respectful, professional, and polite conduct in all communications.
 The speed, at which email can be sent, however, is not always conducive to this level of professionalism.
 When people are upset or angry, they often send sarcastic and unpleasant emails in an attempt to vent their frustration.
 These kinds of emails are not acceptable.

-All members of TUI University (students, faculty, staff, and administration) are expected to treat one another with respect.
+All students, faculty, and staff are expected to treat one another with respect.
 Negative emotions have no place in any email sent to any member of the University.
-When upset for any reason, TUI members are encouraged to wait until they cool down before sending any email.
+When upset for any reason, TUI members are encouraged to wait until they 'cool down' before sending any email.

-Any member of TUI University sending an irate, sarcastic, or rude email to another member of the University will be subject to disciplinary action by the Vice President for Academic Affairs.
-Repeated violations of this policy will be subject to further disciplinary action up to and including dismissal from TUI University.
+Any student, faculty, or staff sending an irate, sarcastic, rude, harassing or unprofessional email to another member of the University will be subject to disciplinary action.
+Repeated violations of this policy will be subject to further disciplinary action up to and including dismissal from TUI.

-Incomplete Grades and Extensions
+Extensions and Incomplete Grades